Resident Training Program in Veterinary Anatomic Pathology

 Scoring of applications: All applications will be evaluated based on the following criteria: 1) overall academic achievement, 2) academic achievement in pathology and related subjects, 3) clarity of career goals (letter of intent), 4) the promise of a successful career in veterinary pathology, 5) experience and interest in teaching and research including pursuit of a Masters or PhD degree, 6) interest in an academic career, 7) foreign applicants will also be evaluated based on their evidence of excellence in written and spoken English.
 Top applicants will be invited for a phone interview.

 Visitors: Visiting our program prior to application is not required but externships and/or one day interviews for resident applicants are encouraged VISITOR POLICY (pdf).
 Schedule visits by contacting Ms. Becky Griffey.
-Visits to the department must take place prior to TBD.
+Visits to the department must take place prior to October 28th, 2016.

-Contacts: All application materials must be received no later than TBD and should be mailed to:
+Contacts: All application materials must be received no later than October 28th, 2016 and should be mailed to:

 Ms. Becky Griffey